Learn more about social media automation and finding the right balance for your social posts:

 The 24 Hour Rule

-Most of the time, recycling content is a great thing to do.
+Most of the time, recycling posts is a great thing to do.
 Not everyone sees a post the first time you publish it.
-Recycling evergreen content makes sure more of your audience sees it.
-But, posting identical content to Facebook and LinkedIn within 24 hours is really frowned upon by the social networks and can annoy your followers.
+Recycling evergreen posts makes sure more of your audience sees them.
+But, publishing identical posts to Facebook and LinkedIn within 24 hours is really frowned upon by the social networks and can annoy your followers.

-How often your content recycles depends on how much content is in a category and how often the category appears on the schedule.
-For example, if you have 10 posts in a category and that category appears on your schedule 5 times, those posts will recycle every 2 weeks...because 5x2=10. :) So, to prevent frequent repeats, either add more content to the category, or reduce the number of times the category appears on the schedule.
+How often your posts recycle depends on how many posts are in a category and how often the category appears on the schedule.
+For example, if you have 10 posts in a category and that category appears on your schedule 5 times, those posts will recycle every 2 weeks...because 5x2=10. :) So, to prevent frequent repeats, either add more posts to the category, or reduce the number of times the category appears on the schedule.

 Variety Is Key